UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Grandes_Modelos_de_Linguagem/Files/Resumos/05-attention-ch03.md

 ## 3.3 Attending to different parts of the input with self-attention

-### 3.3.1 1A simple self-attention mechanism without trainable weights
+### 3.3.1 A simple self-attention mechanism without trainable weights

 Consideremos o seguinte: